Transformer for Partial Differential Equations' Operator Learning: Experiment

 \section{Experiment}

-In this section, we first present the benchmark results on the public PDE dataset from \citet{FNO-ICLR-2021} \footnote{The scripts for generating ground-truth data and generated training data are taken from \url{https://github.com/zongyi-li/fourier_neural_operator} under MIT license.} and compare our model with several other state-of-the-art operator learning frameworks, including Galerkin/Fourier Transformer (G.T. / F.T.) from \citep{Galerkin-TF-NIPS-2021} and Multiwavelet-based Operator (MWT) \citep{MWT-NIPS-2021}.
-Then we showcase the model's adaptivity to irregular grids and its capability of learning compressed representation from high-dimensional spatio-temporal dynamics.
+In this section, we first present the benchmark results on the standard neural operator benchmark problems from \citet{FNO-ICLR-2021} and compare our model with several other state-of-the-art operator learning frameworks, including Galerkin/Fourier Transformer (G.T. / F.T.) from \cite{Galerkin-TF-NIPS-2021} and Multiwavelet-based Operator (MWT) \citep{MWT-NIPS-2021}.
+Then we showcase the model's application to irregular grids where above frameworks cannot be directly applied to, and compare model to a graph neural network baseline \citep{gnn-bvp}.
+We also perform an analysis on the model's latent encoding.
 Finally, we present an ablation study of key architectural choices.
-For all the datasets, we train the model using Adam optimizer \citep{Adam} with a \textit{One-cycle} learning rate scheduling \citep{1cycle}.
-We use Fourier type normalization (instance normalization on { $\mathbf{Q}, \mathbf{K}$}) on 1D problem and Galerkin type (instance normalization on { $\mathbf{K}, \mathbf{V}$}) on 2D problem.
-The full details of model architecture on different problems and training procedure are provided in the Appendix Section \ref{sec:1}.
+(The full details of model architecture on different problems and training procedure are provided in the Appendix \ref{appendix sec:1}.
+More ablation studies of hyperparameter choices are provided in Appendix \ref{appendix sec:3}.)